R3Conclave/conclave-core-sdk/docs/docs/security.md

 * **Message sizes**.
 If your enclave is known to process only two kinds of message of around 1 kilobyte or 100 kilobytes respectively, then the size of the encrypted message by itself leaks information about what kind of message it is.
 * **Message processing time**.
-The same as message sizes but with processing time, e.g. a message type that takes 1msec to process vs 100 msec can leak what kind of message it is by simply observing how much work the enclave does when the host passes it the new data.
+The same as message sizes but with processing time, e.g. a message type that takes 1 millisecond to process vs 100 milliseconds can leak what kind of message it is by simply observing how much work the enclave does when the host passes it the new data.
 * **Storage access patterns**.
-If your enclave doesn't access the database when processing a message of type A but does when processing a message of type B, or accesses the database with a different sequence, number or type of accesses, the host can learn the message type by observing those accesses.
+If your enclave doesn't access the database when processing a message of type A, but does when processing a message of type B, or accesses the database with a different sequence, number or type of accesses, the host can learn the message type by observing those accesses.

-Many of these techniques can be used to reveal fine grained information, not just message types.
+Many of these techniques can be used to reveal fine-grained information, not just message types.
 For instance if an encrypted piece of data contains a number that's then used to control a loop that does data lookups, counting the number of external data lookups reveals the number.